The Hamilton-Jacobi-Bellman Equation in Economic Dynamics with a Non-Smooth Fiscal Policy: Discussion

 As noted in the introduction, the properties of the HJB equation presented in many previous studies are not applicable to the model considered in this paper.
 There are several reasons for this.
 First, in the model considered herein, the time interval is infinite.
 To the best of our knowledge, this type of problem was first addressed by Soner \cite{SO1, SO2}, who made the assumption that moving the control variable of the cost function does not have a significant effect on the cost.
 Applying this assumption to economic models, we must assume that $u(c,k)$ is bounded in $c$.
 However, the most typical example of $u(c,k)$ in economics is $\log c$, which violates this assumption.
 Barles \cite{BA} pointed out that when this boundedness requirement does not hold, a pathological problem arises.
 Hosoya \cite{HOA, HOB} showed that this pathological problem appears even in RCK models, and thus this problem is serious for economic models.

 This boundedness assumption is often applied in the modern theory of the HJB equation for control problems with infinite time interval.
 Bardi and Capuzzo-Dolcetta \cite{BCD} is a typical example.
 In contrast, several recent studies have not assumed the boundedness of $u$.
 For example, Hermosilla et al. \cite{HVZ} treated such a case for a problem with a finite time interval.
 However, even in that case, $u$ is assumed to be Lipschitz.
 This is a condition that rarely applies to economic models, because any CRRA function is not Lipschitz around $0$.
+Da Lio \cite{D} also treated an infinite time interval model with unbounded $u$.
+However, in this paper, $u$ is still bounded from above.\footnote{Da Lio \cite{D} treated the minimization problem, and thus he assumed the boundedness from below.
+However, we treat the maximization problem, and thus `below' must be changed into `above'.
+Also, this paper assumed that $F$ satisfies some Lipschitz-like condition, which is usually inconsistent with the Inada condition.} This condition is violated if $u=u_{\theta}$ with $\theta\le 1$, and thus, these requirements cannot be applied for many economic applications.
 To the best of our knowledge, no model other than that of Hosoya \cite{HOA, HOB} has dealt with the case of $u(c,k)=\log c$.
 Hosoya \cite{HOA} allows the differentiability of $F$ to derive the results, but this is not assumed in the present paper.
 Hosoya \cite{HOB} assumes the existence of a continuous solution to the original problem, but again, the present paper does not make such an assumption.
 Hence, the results presented in this paper are independent of those derived in previous studies.

 On the other hand, in economics, if $c$ can be written as a function of $k$ and $\dot{k}$, the value function is differentiable when the original problem has a solution such that $\dot{k}(t)$ is continuous.
 This is because of Theorem 2 of Benveniste and Scheinkman \cite{BS2}.
 Thus, the value function $\bar{V}$ becomes non-differentiable only if the optimal capital accumulation path $k^*(t)$ is not continuously differentiable.
 In other words, the value function can be non-differentiable only when (\ref{SOL2}) is truly a differential inclusion.
 Unfortunately, (\ref{SOL2}) contains information on $\bar{V}$ itself, and thus deriving the non-differentiability of $\bar{V}$ from the assumptions of $u$ and $F$ involves considerable difficulty.
 However, there exist cases in which it is not possible to judge whether the value function is differentiable.
 In such cases, our Theorems 1-2 serve as powerful analytical tools.